 Many a times network implementers/administrators will track Service provider DNS or some other globally available Global IP (via IP SLA monitor or RTR feature set usingICMPprotocol ).

 Some of tracked IPs I remember may be 22.214.171.124 or 126.96.36.199.
 Though I may not be referring to these IPs, however let’s not forget that tracked Global IPs may block ICMP ping to mitigate security threats like DOS/DDOS attacks.
 In this case, HSRP track protocol dependence on Global IP tracking may fail.

 To address this situation, we may use Default Route HSRP tracking.

-Below is one lab scenario created to help understand the setup and requisite configuration –
+Below is one lab scenario created to help understand the setup and requisite configuration of Default Route Tracking:

 I am a biotechnologist by qualification and a Network Enthusiast by interest.
 I developed interest in networking being in the company of a passionate Network Professional, my husband.